deepcomm/deepcomm.github.io/_posts/2020-02-01-learning-viterbi.md

 ### Viterbi decoding

 Around a decade after convolutional codes were introduced, in 1967, Andrew Viterbi came up with Viterbi algorithm, which is a dynamic programming algorithm for finding the most likely sequence of hidden states given an observed sequence in hidden Markov Models (HMM)s.
+Viterbi algorithm does maximum likelihood decoding of convolutional codes in a computationally efficient manner.
+We give an overview of Viterbi decoding.
+For a detailed walkthrough, nice tutorials can be found [here](https://web.stanford.edu/~jurafsky/slp3/A.pdf) and [here](https://www.researchgate.net/publication/31595950_Asynchronous_Viterbi_Decoder_in_Action_Systems).

 Convolutional codes can be seen as a state-transition diagram.
 The state diagram of the rate 1/2 convolutional code introduced above is as follows ([figure credit](https://www.researchgate.net/publication/31595950_Asynchronous_Viterbi_Decoder_in_Action_Systems)).
 States are depicted as nodes.
 An arrow with (bk/ck) from sk to sk+1 represents a transition caused by bk on sk; coded bits ck are generated and next state is sk+1.